Gallo (winery): Ecological impact

-Gallo helped develop and implement the Code of Sustainable Wine Growing Practices, in collaboration with the Wine Institute and the California Association of Winegrape Growers.
+In collaboration with the Wine Institute and the California Association of Winegrape Growers, Gallo helped develop and implement the Code of Sustainable Wine Growing Practices, which addresses viticulture, grape growing, winemaking, and facility operations, with the overall goal of reducing the environmental impact of wine production.

-The Code promotes sustainable practices which are environmentally sound, economically feasible and socially equitable.
-It covers virtually every aspect of the wine business including viticulture and grape growing, wine making, purchasing and building and maintaining productive relationships with neighbors and the local communities.

-Gallo received ISO 14001 certification from the International Organization for Standardization.
-The certification was created to globally assist and guide companies to reduce their environmental impact.
+Gallo received ISO 14001 certification (a standard created to reduce environmental impact) from the International Organization for Standardization.

-In April 2009, the California State Water Resources Control Board served Gallo Glass Co. (a Gallo Winery subsidiary) with a cease and desist order and $73,000 fine for allegedly channeling water from the Russian River into an unlicensed reservoir; however, there are provisions for licensing the reservoir under proper monitoring of flow and capacity.
+In April 2009, the California State Water Resources Control Board served Gallo Glass Co. (a Gallo Winery subsidiary) with a cease and desist order and a $73,000 fine for allegedly channeling water from the Russian River into an unlicensed reservoir – there are provisions for licensing the reservoir under proper monitoring of flow and capacity.

-In March 2015, the California Department of Toxic Substances Control sued the E & J Gallo glass production plant in Modesto for improper storage and treatment of the glass bottles.
-E & J Gallo would use the dust collected by its air pollution control devices, and introduce it in the components of their glass bottles during production.
-E & J Gallo argued that this process was standard in the wine industry.
+In March 2015, the California Department of Toxic Substances Control sued Gallo Glass Company in Modesto over the alleged improper storage and recycling of hazardous dust used in wine bottle production.
+The company said the material was being recycled in accordance with standard industry practice.

-In February 2023, the Central Valley Regional Water Quality Control Board ordered E &J Gallo to pay $378,668 in fines for discharging irrigation and waste water into the Merced River, posing a threat to the health of fish and other aquatic life.
+In February 2023, the Central Valley Regional Water Quality Control Board ordered Gallo to pay $378,668 in fines for discharging irrigation and wastewater into the Merced River, which the board stated posed a threat to the health of fish and other aquatic life.

 Vineyard trials

-Viticulturists at Gallo use their vineyard resources to trial new grape variety plantings in California wine regions in an effort to see which varieties grow best in various climates and soil types.
+Viticulturists at the company conduct trials on different grape varieties across various California climates and soil types to assess growth efficiency.
 One of the varieties that Gallo has been trialing in the San Joaquin Valley is the French wine grape Ederena.

-Advertising

-Advertising Age noted that "the Gallo experience," during the 1950s, 1960s, 1970s and 1980s, wore down many an ad agency.
-Ernest Gallo was listed in the periodical's "The TOUGHEST Clients" series.

 Awards

-E & J Gallo Winery was named the "Bon Appetit Winery of the Year" in the 1996, 1998, and 2001 San Francisco International Wine Competitions.
+Gallo was named the "Bon Appétit Winery of the Year" in the 1996, 1998, and 2001 San Francisco International Wine Competitions.

 Intangible Business, a brand valuation firm, rated Gallo as the world's "Most Powerful Wine Brand" in 2006, 2007, 2008, and 2009.

 Controversies

 Legal disputes

-In 1970, David Gallo was considering suing country rock group Boones Farm over the use of the name, Boones Farm.

-In 1986, the Gallo brothers sued their younger brother Joseph for selling cheese branded with the Joseph Gallo Farms name.
-Joseph then counterclaimed, alleging that Ernest and Julio conspired to steal his share of the inheritance from their father.
-This claim included the winery, where the evidence submitted by Joseph's attorney suggested that it was actually started by their father.
-Joseph Gallo lost both suits and was forced to change the name of his business to Joseph Farms.
+In 1986, Ernest and Julio took legal action against their younger brother, Joseph, for using the Joseph Gallo Farms name on cheese products.
+Joseph sent in a counterclaim, alleging that the two brothers had conspired to deprive him of his rightful inheritance, including the winery itself, which his attorney argued was originally founded by their father.
+However, Joseph lost on both counts and was required to rebrand his business as Joseph Farms.